MohammadValeed/AI-ENGINE-for-Plant-Disease-Detection/README.md

 # ⭐AI ENGINE for Plant Disease Detection 🌱🤖
 * Plant disease detection is crucial for farmers to ensure healthy crop yields.
 We've developed a deep learning-based system to classify leaf images into 39 different disease categories.
 Our model employs a convolutional neural network (CNN) architecture, built using the PyTorch framework.
-For training, we utilized the PlantVillage dataset, which is available on my blog.
+For training, we utilized the PlantVillage dataset.

 ## ⭐Run Project in your Machine 💻
 * You must have **Python3.8** installed in your machine.